 It is easy to get caught in the spiral of refreshing your feed for more stuff, more news, more updates, more work, more inspiration – but learn to break the cycle by scheduling technology breaks in your calendar.

 During this time, you are allowed to do anything except being in front of a screen.
-You can take a nap, learn, get bored, read, talk to a loved one – do anything not involving a screen.
+Confused what to do?
+Take a nap, learn, get bored, read, talk to a loved one — do anything not involving a screen.